Holt, Wiltshire: History

-Although there are no major prehistoric or neolithic finds in the parish, there is evidence to suggest that human habitation has persisted in Holt since the Bronze and Iron Ages.
-Worked flints from the neolithic period have been found in gravel pits on the Avon floodplain on the southern edge of the parish and there is later evidence of a Roman farm on the river gravels.
+Although there are no major prehistoric or Neolithic finds in the parish, there is evidence to suggest that human habitation has persisted in Holt since the Bronze and Iron Ages.
+Worked flints from the Neolithic period have been found in gravel pits on the Avon floodplain on the southern edge of the parish and there is later evidence of a Roman farm on the river gravels.

 From about 1001 AD, Holt was a tithing in the manor of Bradford, given by Æthelred the Unready to the Abbess of Shaftesbury by a charter now in the British Museum where it is probably the place referred to as Wrindesholt.
 The name has various interpretations; Holt is generally regarded as the Old English word for 'wood' and Wrindesholt as 'boundary wood', 'cleared wood', or literally 'Wrinda's wood'.
 There are no explicit references to Holt in the Domesday Book.
 However, by the middle of the twelfth century, records indicate that Holt was home to 27 recorded individuals, including a priest.
 The font in the parish church is extant from this period, although the rest of the original church fabric has been lost.

-Holt remained in the possession of Shaftesbury Abbey until somewhen between 1242 and 1252, when the manor was granted to the de Holt family with Robert de Holt being given 'free warren in the demense lands of his manor'.
+Holt remained in the possession of Shaftesbury Abbey until somewhen between 1242 and 1252, when the manor was granted to the de Holt family with Robert de Holt being given 'free warren in the demesne lands of his manor'.
 He was also granted a license to hold a fair at the manor each Saint Catherine's Day (25 November).
 The manor's deer park, established by 1316, is thought to have encompassed much of the modern village.

 In 1344, the manor was conveyed to William Edington, later Bishop of Winchester and Lord Chancellor of England.
 The extant parish church tower dates from this period.
 Poll tax records from 1377 record 44 people over the age of 14 paying poll tax, and provides an estimate of the population of Holt at this time of between 72–99 people.
 The number of tax-payers is low considering that at least 32 houses are also recorded.
 Wealthier inhabitants are assumed to have avoided paying the tax.

 Ownership of the manor changed again in 1426, passing to the Lisle family, in whose possession it would be held for the next 320 years.